limikael/isoq/README.md

 Similar to the html `a` tag, but will not cause the page to reload.
 Instead the browser url will change, and the route will be re-matched.

 ### useRouteUrl
-Similar to `iso.getUrl()` but will also cause a refresh if the current url changes.
+Similar to `iso.getUrl()` but will also cause a re-render of the component where it is used if the current url changes.

 ### useLoaderData
 Get the current data that has been made available to the current route via its loader function.